 - What is your why?

 - What do you want to do as a coach that you can’t as a therapist?

 - Who are “your people”?
 Who do you want to serve?

 - Why are you asking these questions of yourself?

 - Why now?

 You’ll need to learn how to coach.
 It’s a distinct discipline, with a different science behind it.

 Therapists help explore and process the events and influences from a client’s past, and how those experiences may be shaping their behavior in the present.
-The process is oriented around healing, and moving people toward baseline health and wellness.
+The process is oriented around healing, and moving people toward baseline mental health and wellness.

 Even if you are trained to do so, you may not conduct therapy in a coaching.
 There needs to be a bright line between the two.